 "The Trouble with Magical Beings" (A Fantasy) Chapter 5

-Jenny’s pony led them to the mouth of the cave and they barely had time to dismount and walk the horses fully into the cave before they heard the jets flying overhead looking for them.
+The ponies led them to the mouth of their cave and the three barely had time to dismount and walk into the cave before they heard the jets flying overhead.
+The robots were looking for them.

-“How is it Jenny is the one leading this adventure if I’m supposed to prove myself?”
+“Why is Jenny the one leading this adventure if I’m supposed to prove myself?”
 Daniel whispered to Naia.

 “That’s true,” Daniel admitted honestly.

 “If you have enough magic to hide us, maybe you can use it now?”
-Daniel said as the jet engines roared closer.
+Daniel asked Naia as the jet engines roared closer.

-"Try wishing again maybe it'll fill in the rest?"
-Daniel said adding the strength of his wish to hers.
+“Try wishing it again, maybe it'll fill in the rest,” Daniel said encouragingly.

-A few more mud colored mushrooms appeared and thankfully they were enough to block the entire entrance from view.
+Naia wished again and a few more mud colored mushrooms did appear and thankfully they were enough to block the entire entrance from the robot’s view.

-Jenny walked over to them and the three listened intently as the jet engines passed over them once more and as soon as they heard them moving farther away, they smiled.
-When they could no longer hear them at all, they cheered.
+Jenny walked back to Daniel and Naia and the three stood listening intently as all the jet engines passed over and they waited hearing them moving farther away.
+When several minutes passed and they didn’t hear them coming back they all smiled with relief.